 Staff: We wanted to bring the saga of the Bogard siblings and Geese to a conclusion, so we chose Geese as the last boss.

-As you probably know, Geese does appear again in the new Real Bout Fatal Fury Special.
+As you know, Geese does appear again in the new Real Bout Fatal Fury Special.
 During the location test, I was watching a player fight (and get demolished by) the CPU-controlled Geese.
-The defeated player turned directly toward the screen, and is if in supplication, cried out “Geese-sama…” It struck me in that moment that the players have an even stronger connection to these characters than the developers themselves.
+The defeated player turned directly toward the screen, and as if in supplication, cried out “Geese-sama…” It struck me in that moment that the players have an even stronger connection to these characters than the developers themselves.

 —Lilly appears in Joe’s ending in Fatal Fury 3… what has happened to them since then?